The Importance of Swaps and Spreads

-Under these conditions, the broker will have access directly to the interbank market, with no dealing desk in between, and will try to match the orders with other market participant’s orders, like banks, hedge funds, and even other brokers.
+Under these conditions, the broker will have direct access to the interbank market, with no dealing desk in between, and will try to match the orders with orders from other market participants, such as banks, hedge funds, and even other brokers.
 Because of that, quotes of different currency pairs will vary from liquidity provider to liquidity provider and, depending on the moment during the trading day, the spreads will be bigger or smaller.
-In this case, the spreads will be sensible lower but they will differ very much during a trading day.
-The important economic news will result in bigger than usual spreads, as well as the end of the day fix will be characterized by wide spreads.
+In this case, the spreads will be sensible lower but they will differ significantly during a trading day.
+Important economic news will result in wider than usual spreads, and also the fix at the end of the day will be characterised by wide spreads.

 Zero or No-Spreads

 Can it be that any broker is offering zero or no spreads?
 The answer is yes.
-Why don’t all traders open a zero-spread account?
-The answer is that spreads are not really zero, but they do tend to be really small.
+Why don’t all traders open a zero-spread account, then?
+The answer is that the spreads are not really zero, but they do tend to be really small.
 This is one thing.
-The other thing is that the broker is not doing its work for free and therefore will charge a commission for every trade that is opened, no matter if the trade is going to be a winner or a loser.
-Unfortunately, there are brokers that charge a commission on top of higher spreads too, even though they advertise as being no dealing desk brokers.
-These brokers will need to be avoided at all costs as they will overcharge clients.
+The other thing is that brokers are not doing their work for free and will therefore charge a commission for every trade that is opened, regardless of whether the it is going to be a winner or a loser.
+Unfortunately, there are brokers who charge a commission on top of higher spreads as well, even though they advertise as being no-dealing-desk brokers.
+These brokers need to be avoided at all costs, as they will overcharge clients.

 Defining the Swap

-Swaps are as tricky as spreads are, as no one really talks about the costs associated with keeping open positions overnight.
+Swaps are as tricky as spreads are, as no one really talks about the costs associated with keeping positions open overnight.
 The very definition of a swap is the difference between the different interest rates in a currency pair.
-Do not take that definition word by word though as it is not really the exact arithmetical difference, as it takes into account different factors as well.
-However, the swaps are mostly negative these days as interest rates are at exceptionally low levels and even in negative territory in some parts of the world so at the end of a trading day any open position will see an amount being deducted from the trading account.
+Do not take that definition word by word though, as it is not really the exact arithmetical difference – it takes into account different factors as well.
+However, the swaps are mostly negative these days, as interest rates are at exceptionally low levels, and even in negative territory in some parts of the world, so at the end of a trading day any open position will see an amount being deducted from the trading account.
 This amount is directly related to the volume of that open position.

 Some time ago, when interest rates were higher, the concept of carry trade was invented as large institutions, money managers, hedge funds pundits, etc., tend to invest heavily in keeping orders of currency pairs that paid a positive swap open for long periods of time.
 The purpose was to simply gain the yield given by the positive interest difference.